JoshuaESkull/JoshuaESkull/README.md

-My name is Josh, and I'm a student from Australia.
-I enjoy coding because it is, at its core, problem solving.
-The applications of this problem solving range far and wide, so being part of it is a pretty incredible thing.
-I'm interested in the intersection of finance and programming, data science, and algorithms.
+My name is Joshua Skull.
+I'm a student studying Mathematics and Computer Science at the University of Queensland.
+My primary interests are data science and analytics, algorithmic trading, and machine learning, and the intersections of these fields.